 Aesthetics aside, Belize stands out in another important respect: food.
 After all, the Creole diet can be as diverse as their genealogy.
 Breakfast is usually Johnny cakes or the always-lovable fry jacks.
-Rice and beans is virtually a daily occurrence (enjoyed by everyone, not just Creoles) alongside some kind of meat, like stewed chicken, fried fish, or even game meat, like peccary, deer or gibnut.
-That’s almost always accompanied with fried, perfectly-caramelized fried ripe plantain; add in potato salad, and its a foolproof Sunday Dinner.
-But there’s a special place in the Creole diet for baked goods, specifically: Johnny Cakes, Powder Buns, Creole Bread, and Creole Bun.
+Rice and beans are virtually a daily occurrence (enjoyed by everyone, not just Creoles) alongside some kind of meat, like stewed chicken, fried fish, or even game meat, like peccary, deer, or gibnut.
+That’s almost always accompanied by fried, perfectly-caramelized fried ripe plantain; add in potato salad, and it’s a foolproof Sunday Dinner.
+But there’s a special place in the average Belizean’s diet for baked goods, specifically: Johnny Cakes, Powder Buns, Creole Bread, and Creole Bun.
 And now, you can learn how to make all four.

 By 5 pm—at least in Belize City—corners of the neighborhoods are kept company by makeshift street-food stalls, thanks to (talented) home bakers.
-Still warm baked goods are stacked tall, slightly steaming the clear plastic containers they’re housed in, which rests heavy atop white plastic 4×4 folding tables.
+Still, warm baked goods are stacked tall in Belize, slightly steaming the walls of clear plastic containers they’re housed in, which rest heavily atop white plastic 4×4 folding tables.
 One of each, and a brown paper bag suddenly becomes laden with fragrantly-spiced Creole Bun bread, powder buns still crisp from the oven, buttery-rich Johnny cakes, and soft Creole bread.
 So soft, the Creole bread is still indented with the outline of a thumb from the quick grab—separated only by a thin napkin.
-Can’t make it to one of these corners?
+Can’t make it to one of these corners in Belize?
 Try your hand at some of the best Belizean baked goods with the following recipes below, including Creole Bread, Powder Buns, Creole Bun, and Johnny Cakes.

 Belizean Creole Bread